Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/deploy-website-github-actions/guide.en-gb.md

 ---
-title: "Automating the deployment of your website on your OVHcloud VPS via GitHub Actions"
+title: "Automating the deployment of your website on your VPS via GitHub Actions"
 excerpt: 'Find out how to deploy and automate your website’s code via GitHub Actions on an OVHcloud VPS'
 updated: 2025-01-21
 ---

 ## Objective

 Automating the deployment of your website on a VPS greatly simplifies the management of your updates.
 With GitHub Actions, you can configure an automatic deployment pipeline, avoiding manual deployments.
-This method ensures fast and reliable deployment, while reducing the risk of human error.
+This method ensures fast and reliable deployments, while reducing the risk of human errors.
 Whether you are a beginner or an experienced developer, this tutorial will help you set up a professional solution adapted to your needs.

 **Find out how to automate the deployment of your web applications with GitHub Actions on an OVHcloud VPS.**